NiccoloSalvini/sbd_25_26/_book/17-pca.md

 <img src="17-pca_files/figure-html/prcomp-sign-change-1.png" width="100%" />

+### 17.2.7 Variance Explained

-The standard deviation (square root of the corresponding eigen-value) of each principal component is as follows:
+The standard deviation (square root of the corresponding eigenvalue) of each principal component:

 ```r